 PLEASE NOTE: APPOINTMENTS ARE NECESSARY FOR ALL ANIMAL SURRENDERS

 To ensure proper care for the thousands of animals we assist, the HSWC cannot accept animals without appointments.
 To make an appointment please call 301-733-2060.
 Your call will be returned in the order it was received.

-Anyone surrendering an animal to us, whether owned or stray, is asked to fill out the Canine and/or Feline Surrender Form:
+Anyone surrendering an animal to us, whether owned or stray, is asked to fill out the appropriate Surrender Form:

 Our average cost per animal admitted often exceeds $600 per animal.
 The care we provide includes sterilization, veterinary treatments, vaccinations, medications, food and much more.
 Your surrender fee covers a fraction of these costs and monetary donations are welcome.